 French software localization is the process of adapting the language, appearance and functionality of a software application for French-speaking markets.
 French software localization projects should be executed by experienced teams of localization professionals who work in conjunction with your software development group, ensuring that best practices for global software development are followed.

-To make your software relevant for French-speaking markets, all of its components should be localized.
-This includes the user interface, online help, databases, graphics, and documentation.
-It is important that all components are correctly localized and rigorously tested to ensure the resulting French software is linguistically, culturally, cosmetically, and functionally correct.
+To make your software relevant for French-speaking markets, all its components should be localized.
+This includes the user interface, online help, databases, graphics and documentation.
+It is important that all components are correctly localized and rigorously tested to ensure the resulting French software is linguistically, culturally, cosmetically and functionally correct.

 A French localization company should have solid experience and a comprehensive localization methodology, which includes at a minimum:

 - French localization kit review, analysis and preparation.

 - French glossary and terminology development.